Oluwatimilehin2004/alu-shell/permissions/README.md

-This is a dir for permission operations
+This is the section about shell permissions